NordicSemiconductor/Kotlin-BLE-Library/README.md

 native API and uses Kotlin Coroutines for asynchronous operations.
 The usage is designed to be more natural according to the BLE specification.

-> [!WARNING]
+> [!Important]
-> This library is in early development stage and is not recommended for production use.
+> This library is in still under construction.
+Scanning and client should work, but the API may still change.
-> The API is subject to change.
 > Any feedback is welcome.
+>
+> Expected changes:
+> * Logging
+>    * Migrating from SLF4J to log delegates to allow logging for different devices separately.
+>    * Improving logged events
+> * Native vs Mock
+>    * Instead of `.native(Context, Scope)` and `.mock(Environment, Scope)` there will be one method taking
+>      `Environment` as parameter.
+The distinction will be made based on the environment instead.
+> * Higher level API
+>    * We found the library to be difficult to use with multiple independent services.
+We are trying to
+>      come up with a solution that would allow use single `Peripheral` with different service implementations.

 ## Version 2